qor/l10n/README.md

 ## Qor Support

-[QOR](http://getqor.com) is architected from the ground up to accelerate development and deployment of Content Management Systems, E-commerce Systems, and Business Applications, and comprised of modules that abstract common features for such system.
+[QOR](http://getqor.com) is architected from the ground up to accelerate development and deployment of Content Management Systems, E-commerce Systems, and Business Applications and as such is comprised of modules that abstract common features for such systems.

-Although L10n could be used alone, it works nicely with QOR, if you have requirements to manage your application's data, be sure to check QOR out!
+Although L10n could be used alone, it works very nicely with QOR - if you have requirements to manage your application's data, be sure to check QOR out!

 [QOR Demo:  http://demo.getqor.com/admin](http://demo.getqor.com/admin)

 [L10n Demo with QOR](http://demo.getqor.com/admin/products)

-By default, Qor will only allow you manage global language, if you have configured `Auth` for qor admin, it will try to get allowed locales from current user.
+By default, Qor will only allow you manage the global language.
+If you have configured `Auth`, QOR Admin will try to get allowed locales from the current user.

-* Viewable Locales - locales that current user has read permission
+* Viewable Locales - locales for which the current user has read permission

 ```go
 func (user User) ViewableLocales() []string {